gazoodle/geckolib/README.md

 - Removed unprintable charater in RF Channel name
 - Reworked packgen.py so that the code is RUFF compliant, working towards getting Github actions working
 - Fixed simulator to load new HA snapshots
+- Significant work on refactoring now with better async understanding
+- Lots of RUFF updates
+- Removed weird sleep constant that was the root of some CPU usaghe issues, hopefully this has gone now we're using a better async pattern.

 ## Done/Fixed in 0.4.18